Releasing new versions

 That last command is the one used to generate log content for the GitLogParser.

-translates git-log entries into our CHANGELOG.mv
+The GitLogParser translates git-log entries into our CHANGELOG.mv entries.

 This last example will add the commit to the "Fixed" group and prefix the commit message with "- decidim-core, decidim-proposals".